dpoluyanov/bazel-wsl/README.md

 Press "Sync project with BUILD files" button and wait for initial synchronization (It may take some time to initial bazel cache population)

+As for https://github.com/bazelbuild/intellij/issues/3112 manually patched version of bazel intellij plugin should be created (in order to fix dependencies resolution problem on wsl environments)